Vonage/vivid-3/libs/components/src/lib/header/README.md

 ### Elevation Shadow

-As an elevated element, the Header applies an elevation surface background color (more noticeable in dark themes) but leaves out elevation shadow (more noticeable in light themes) for author's to opt-in.
-Set `elevation-shadow` on header to apply the elevation shadow corresponding with its surface background color.
+Set `elevation-shadow` to apply a shadow to the header.

 - Type: `boolean`
 - Default: `false`